fernando-duarte/china-data/CODE_IMPROVEMENTS.md

 ### 3. Dependency Management Modernization ✅ COMPLETED

+**Recent Update:** Comprehensive dependency cleanup completed with removal of unused packages and optimization of development environment.

 - **Migrate to `uv`** for faster dependency resolution ✅
 - **Add dependency vulnerability scanning** in CI/CD pipeline ✅
 - **Pin dependency versions** more precisely with upper bounds ✅